Putin Now Argues Russia Could've Been Framed For Election Meddling By The CIA

 "Echoing remarks President Donald Trump made on the campaign trail, Putin also questioned the need for NATO."

-Timeline of Treason (Score:1)
+Timeline of Treason (Score:2, Informative)

 Dec.
 10, 2015